Teaching practitioner FAQs

 Can more than one learner access the same e-book?

 Answer: Yes, there is no limit on how many registered learners can access a single title at any given time.
+This means that a whole class could access an e-book in a lesson.

 I am in a HE organisation with FE registered learners, can they access the e-books?